About The SAATE

 The SAATE will bring together a wide range of practical problem solvers of AT, including manufacturers, suppliers and service providers from Southern Africa with the overall goal of increasing awareness of different types of AT and where they are available.
 The SAATE will be held in a series, in different locations (countries).

-The first SAATE event will be held in Windhoek, Namibia, from 23 to 25 October 2019.
-This will be followed by other SAATE events in South Africa and in the UK later in 2020.
+The first SAATE event will be held in Windhoek, Namibia, from 11 to 13 May 2020.
+This will be followed by other SAATE events in South Africa later in 2020 and in the UK a year later.
 Details about the other two SAATE events will be available in due course.

 However, submission of expression of interest to exhibit AT products for the Namibia event is underway and can be done through an online registration form here.
 Those who want to present papers or facilitate a workshop, a roundtable, a lecture, or other events can also submit abstracts online here.